 Now switch the radio button, in the bottom section, from Workgroup to Domain.
 This will make the text box become available.

-Steradiansemi.local
+Now type in the name of your domain, ours is Steradiansemi.local, but yours will be whatever you made it when you set up Active Directory.

+When you hit enter, or click ok, you will be asked for the user name and password of a Domain Admin user account.

 Enter administrator@steradiansemi.local

+And provide the password

+If you specify the correct credentials you will be welcomed to the Domain.

-And provide the passwordAfter that it will ask to reboot the machine, reboot the machine to login as a domain user.
+After that it will ask to reboot the machine, reboot the machine to login as a domain user.

 Joining Centos to domain